Sentara's partner for vendor credentialing is Green Security.

 What are the Badging Rules?

-- Vendors must have an appointment prior to arriving at any Sentara Location.
+- Vendors must have an appointment prior to arriving at any Sentara Location and all Credentialed Vendors are expected to prominently wear Green Security Badge.

 - Vendors need to sign in at the designated place at each location.
-Our hospitals provide kiosks to facilitate sign in and badge printing.
+Our hospitals provide Green Security iPad Stations to facilitate sign in at all primary points of entrance.
+After checking in an email alert is sent to leaders associated with the respective department.
 Other locations will require checking in at the reception area or front desk.

-- Some physician's practices and non-Hospital locations may allow vendors to print a badge at home and check in remotely.
-Vendors Representatives will need to present home printed badges when checking in for an appointment.
+- Some physician's practices and non-Hospital locations may allow vendors to check via the phone app.
+Vendor Representatives will need to wear Green Security ID badges in a prominent location for ease of identification.

 - Green Security monitors a robust database for sanctions, exclusions, and pending legal actions against both the companies and individual representatives.
 Should a company or individual be listed in any of these databases the corresponding credential will be revoked pending resolution.